JustSift/ReSift/docs/main-concepts/whats-a-fetch.md

 A **fetch factory** is the definition of a type of fetch.
 When you call a fetch factory, you get a **fetch instance** (aka just a "fetch").

 > For now, just know that `defineFetch` returns a fetch factory.
-We'll cover what goes into defining a fetch in [the next doc](../TODO.md).
+We'll cover what goes into defining a fetch [next](./how-to-define-fetches.md).

 ## Making a fetch and pulling data from it